 Under family laws, all children — including Aboriginal children — have a right to stay connected with their culture and heritage.
-When it's making decisions about parenting arrangements, what matters to the court are the actual practices or cultural experiences each parent will make available to the child.
-The court will consider a child's Aboriginal ancestry as part of the best interests of the child.
+When it's making decisions about parenting arrangements, what matters to the court are the actual practices or cultural experiences each parent makes available to the child.
+The court considers a child's Aboriginal ancestry as part of the best interests of the child.

 If you live on reserve

-If you you live on reserve and you're responsible for your child's:
+If you live on reserve and you're responsible for your child's:

 - parental responsibilities

 - parenting time

-of your children, the court may uphold your children's rights to continue to live with you even if they're not band members.
+the court might uphold your children's rights to continue to live with you even if they're not band members.

 When the court decides about parenting and contact with a child, it can consider your child's Aboriginal ancestry.

-In rare cases, a band council resolution may restrict a non-band member parent from going onto the reserve to see their child.
+In rare cases, a band council resolution might restrict a non-band member parent from going onto the reserve to see their child.
 If this is your situation, it's a good idea to get an order or agreement for parenting time or contact that sets out where drop-offs and pick-ups can happen off reserve.

-When the court makes decisions about guardianship, it may take into account your child's:
+When the court makes decisions about guardianship, it might take into account your child's:

-However, your child's heritage could be Aboriginal or additional cultures.
-The court will look at specific cultural practices or contacts that each parent can provide to your child, rather than the culture itself.
+Your child's heritage could be Aboriginal or additional cultures.
+The court looks at specific cultural practices or contacts each parent can provide to your child, rather than the culture itself.

-In addition to the usual rules dealing with guardianship, status Indians (or non-Aboriginal people who have children with status Indians) are subject to the Indian Act.
-The Act says the Minister of Crown-Indigenous Relations and Northern Affairs Canada may:
+In addition to the usual rules about guardianship, status Indians (or non-Aboriginal people who have children with status Indians) are subject to the Indian Act.
+The act says the Minister of Crown-Indigenous Relations and Northern Affairs Canada might: